resaba-kaypee/reactjs-bugtracker/README.md

 * Added bootstrap modals for adding and updating issues

 # Bugs to fix
-[x] Issue can be edited by user even if status is close [x] When adding a user/ admin that already in db It shows the error alert and success alert [x] When adding new admin/user context not making a proper check if a admin/user already exist
+[ ] Alert errors stacking up when making continous input errors in register/login from [x] Issue can be edited by user even if status is close [x] When adding a user/ admin that already in db It shows the error alert and success alert [x] When adding new admin/user context not making a proper check if a admin/user already exist